hydro-jules/school/README.md

 - Introduce you to cloud object storage and related Python packages.
 - Provide practice with practical applications of these standards and packages.

-During workshops 4 and 5, we will be talking you through the associated notebooks.
+During workshops 4 and 5, we will be providing an overview of the associated notebooks, then allow you time to work through them.
 In the 6th workshop, you will have opportunity to work through a series of exercises in a notebook and ask further questions.
 We will be using Zoom to deliver these workshops, you will have been emailed joining links for each of the workshops.
 We look forward to meeting you.

 If during the Summer School workshops you require assistance, please contact [Kit Macleod](mailto:kitmac@ceh.ac.uk) or [Amulya Chevuturi](mailto:amuche@ceh.ac.uk).